spree-contrib/spree_contact_us/README.md

 * Spree Core 3.1 or greater
 * Ruby 2.2.0 or greater.

-## CAUTION

-**THIS IS THE MASTER BRANCH IS THE DEVELOPMENT OF SPREE CONTACT US, IT REFLECTS THE WORK THAT IS CURRENTLY DONE AND CAN THEREFORE CONTAIN BUGS.
-FOR PRODUCTION ENVIRONMENT YOU SHOULD USE THE [LATEST STABLE VERSION](https://github.com/spree-contrib/spree_contact_us/tree/3-0-stable).**

 ## INSTALLATION

 In your `Gemfile`, add the following dependencies:

-To install from edge:

     gem 'spree_contact_us', :git => 'https://github.com/spree-contrib/spree_contact_us'

-Or install from latest stable version:

-    gem 'spree_contact_us', github: 'spree-contrib/spree_contact_us', branch: '3-0-stable'

 From `Rails.root` run: